open-xcm-tools/xcm-js-tools/packages/simple-xcm/README.md

 registry.relativeLocation('MyAccountLocation');
 ```

-After completing the setup, the library can interact with an XCM-capable parachain pallet (`pallet-xcm` at the moment; `pallet-xtokens` support is coming in a future release).
+After completing the setup, the library can interact with an XCM-capable parachain pallet (preferably `pallet-xcm` if present or `pallet-xtokens` as an experimental fallback).
 The library provides functionality to connect to a parachain using its in-registry name.
 For example, using the chain's in-registry name:

 ```typescript